-The majority of business-to-business shipments go less-than-truckload, or LTL.
+The majority of business-to-business shipments go less-than-truckload.
 In fact, LTL shipping makes up most of the surface freight shipments in the United States.

 You might hear some other terms to describe LTL such as motor freight or less than truckload freight.
 Carriers that transport freight over the road are called “LTL carriers” or “motor carriers.”